My Favorite TV Celebritiesby tmontyu | created - 21 Sep 2011 | updated - 11 Oct 2011 | Public

 Actor | Star Trek V: The Final Frontier

-William Shatner has notched up an impressive 50-plus years in front of the camera, most recently displaying comedic talent, and being instantly recognizable to several generations of cult television fans as the square-jawed Captain James T. Kirk, commander of the starship U.S.S.
+William Shatner has notched up an impressive 50-plus years in front of the camera, displaying heady comedic talent and being instantly recognizable to several generations of cult television fans as the square-jawed Captain James T. Kirk, commander of the starship U.S.S.
 Enterprise.

 15. Patrick Stewart

 Actor | Logan

 Sir Patrick Stewart was born in Mirfield, Yorkshire, England, to Gladys (Barrowclough), a textile worker and weaver, and Alfred Stewart, who was in the army.
 He was a member of various local drama groups from about age 12.
 He left school at age 15 to work as a junior reporter on a local paper; he ...